 If you make this recipe, I’d love to hear how you like it!
 Please rate/review using the stars on the recipe card or in the comments section.

 - 1 pound green beans - sliced into thirds, about 2-3 cups sliced

 - 3 cloves garlic - crushed or minced

 - 1 tbsp dried oregano

 - 1/4 tsp red pepper flakes - optional

 - 1 14.5 oz can diced tomatoes - with their juices

 - 4 cups spinach

 - In a large soup pot, heat olive oil over medium high heat.
-Add the onion, celery, carrots, green beans, garlic and oregano.
+Add the onion, celery, carrots, green beans, garlic, oregano, and red pepper flakes.
 Cook for 5 to 7 minutes or until the veggies begin to soften, stirring occasionally.
 Season with salt and pepper.

 - Serve warm!
 It tastes great with freshly grated parmesan cheese and crunchy bread.

 - You can store leftovers in a glass container in the fridge for up to 3 days.
 This soup would also freeze well.
 Leave a couple inches of headspace to allow the soup to expand while freezing.

 - Reheat the soup in a saucepan over medium-low heat or in the microwave until warmed through.
 If the tortellini absorb some of the liquid over time, add some water or broth when reheating.